 Nationally, please consider donating to the Indian Residential School Survivors Society (IRSSS).
 IRSSS provides essential services to Residential School Survivors, their families, and those dealing with Intergenerational traumas.

 Read other news

 In person Adult Cooking Classes are back!
-Each month will explore different cuisines from around the world!
-And… find out how attending one of our Adult classes will positively impact our community: one ticket, twice the impact!
+Find out how attending one of our Adult classes will positively impact our community: one ticket, twice the impact!